withnosalt/loa-details/.github/README.md

 Note, if you run a headless rpi it won't work due to electron.

+### MacOS / OSX

+OSX uses bsd's permission model.
+There is no setcap.
+That leaves running with sudo or similar approaches.
+Electron+chromium aren't meant to run with sudo.

+There were forks of loa-details that (1) ran as a webserver and (2) had packet capture as a separate process.
+None are maintained currently, but either one of those changes would allow it to work on OSX.

 ### Build

 If anyone wants to write a build guide that'd be great.
 I did not attempt to get a built app running, although npm run build runs successfully.
-Building would remove the need for the ldconfig step and probably be preferable.
+Building would remove the need for the ldconfig step and be preferable.